mantidproject/mantid/Code/Mantid/docs/source/algorithms/ISISIndirectEnergyTransfer-v1.rst

 Description
 -----------

-Performs a reduction for an inelastic indirect geometry instrument.
+Performs a reduction from raw time of flight to energy transfer for an inelastic indirect geometry instrument at ISIS.

 Usage
 -----

 .. include:: ../usagedata-note.txt

-**Example - IRIS energy conversion:**
+**Example - IRIS energy conversion**

 .. testcode:: ExIRISReduction